GitJournal/git-auto-sync/README.md

 You can check if it is running by looking for a process called `git-auto-sync-daemon`

+### Background Daemon

+The background daemon will be started / stopped automatically if there are any repos to watch in `git-auto-sync daemon ls`.
+This process will monitor the filesystem, poll every 10 minutes, and additionally try to sync on resuming from a suspend.
+The latter two are done to pick up changes from the remote.

 ### Merge Conflicts

 GitAutoSync current only supports rebases, and doesn't yet attempt to do a merge.
 In the case of a